chainguard-dev/edu/content/chainguard/administration/iam-groups/identity-examples/keycloak-identity.md

 }
 ```

-To retrieve a list of all the available roles — including any custom roles — you can run the following command.
+To retrieve a list of all the available roles, you can run the following command.

 ```sh
 chainctl iam roles list
 ```

+This command's output will also include any custom roles you are able to grant.

 ## Removing Sample Resources